rininobaron/AI_ThermoBreastCancer_Herokuapp.com/README.md

 **DISCLOUSERE**

-This Artificial Intelligence its only for development researh technology in data science and it's not a clinical tool.
+This Artificial Intelligence app is only for researching and developing new open tools with Artificial Intelligence in order to improve People Well Being and it's not a clinical tool yet.

 aithermobreastcancer2.herokuapp.com doesn't storage any data.